webexone/digital/_pages/Lab3_Chat.md

 <br/>
 <br/>

-- We will be adding form fields now.
+- We will be adding the form fields now.
 Firstly the Name.
 Click on `Add field` and then fill in the details as per the screenshot

 <img align="middle" src="/digital/assets/images/Lab3_10.jpg" width="600" />
 <br/>